 What do you need?
 Not much to be honest.
 First year freshers often take so much stuff that never gets used.
-Take the minimum, save your money.
+Take the minimum you need and save your money.

-Given that you almost certainly will initially not know how you’re going to eat, cover off the basics.
-There’s always local shops near the uni, a short drive or bus ride away if you need additional stuff.
+Cover off the basics.
+There’s always local shops near the uni, or uni accommodation a short drive or bus ride away if you need additional stuff.
 The best policy obviously is to take stuff from your kitchen at home if possible.

 Two decent quality knives necessary – max.
 A short sharp veg knife and a longer one for larger veg or meat.
+This set by Joe Wicks for about a tenner may just do the trick.
 Keep them sharp – so you need a sharpener nothing fancy just a “steel” of some description.
 Sharp knives mean you don’t have to put a huge amount of effort into cutting stuff so your knife is less likely to slip.

 Use a chopping board – trashed work surfaces can mean loss of your deposit….
 Keep it clean – wash it in hot soapy water – raw meat and salad don’t go well together.
 If you can have two boards all the better.

 A frying pan and a saucepan.
 Non stick means it’s easy to clean, it’s also easy to damage unless you use silicon or wooden spoons and slices.
-Eating non stick coating is very off-putting!!!!
+These spoons will minimise scratching the non stick surfaces – eating flecks of non stick coating is very off-putting!

 Semi Luxury items